ftsrg/gamma/plugins/headless/docs/headless-gamma-eclipse.md

 This error can occur upon launching the headless Eclipse.

 In the workspace, select the product file which was exported.
-Under "Product Definition", check if the Application is corresponding to the product.
+Under `Product Definition`, check if the Application is corresponding to the product.
 After selecting the corresponding application, export again, and the headless Eclipse should run the correct application now.

 Alternatively, check if all required plug-ins are listed in the `gamma.api.headless.product` product definition.

 **The product's defining plug-in could not be found**

-This error occurs when the "Synchronise before exporting" option remains checked when exporting.
+This error occurs when the `Synchronise before exporting` option remains checked when exporting.
 Uncheck this option, and export again.

 **"Export product" has encountered a problem**

-This error occurs when the "Generate p2 repository" option remains checked when exporting.
+This error occurs when the `Generate p2 repository` option remains checked when exporting.
 Uncheck this option, and export again.

 **Problems with SWT**

 This problem can occur mainly in the Docker version of Gamma.
 The two parts that make up the headless version of Gamma, the generator and the API can run into errors with SWT in a new Linux environment.
 These errors prevent normal functioning.

-The first notable thing about SWT is that it is platform dependent.
-This means that in the product file, the platform specific SWT plugins have to be imported (and possibly removed) according to the platform.
-For example, when moving from Windows to Linux, on the Content tab of the products, the Windows specific plugins will be missing, which is indicated with an error icon.
-These have to be replaced with the Linux specific plugins, which have the same name, with the operating system being a difference (instead of "win32", "linux" is in the name).
+The first notable thing about SWT is that it is platform-dependent.
+This means that in the product file, the platform-specific SWT plugins have to be imported (and possibly removed) according to the platform.
+For example, when moving from Windows to Linux, on the Content tab of the products, the Windows-specific plugins will be missing, which is indicated with an error icon.
+These have to be replaced with the Linux-specific plugins, which have the same name, with the operating system being a difference (instead of "*win32*", "*linux*" is in the name).

 The following solutions resolved these issues:

 - API
-		 - Adding `org.eclipse.swt.browser.chromium.gtk.linux.x86_64.source` and `org.eclipse.swt.gtk.linux.x86_64.source` (or equivalent, in the case of a 32 bit system) fixed SWT related issues.
-These plugins have to be imported manually, after importing the required plugins with the "Add Required Plug-Ins" button.
+	- Adding `org.eclipse.swt.browser.chromium.gtk.linux.x86_64.source` and `org.eclipse.swt.gtk.linux.x86_64.source` (or equivalent, in the case of a 32-bit system) fixed SWT-related issues.
+These plugins have to be imported manually, after importing the required plugins with the `Add Required Plug-Ins` button.
 	- Some SWT errors can still persist even after removing the `hu.bme.mit.gamma.dialog` project.
 The following steps provided solution for this problem.
-		 - Adding `org.eclipse.swt.browser.chromium.gtk.linux.x86_64.source` and `org.eclipse.swt.gtk.linux.x86_64.source` (or equivalent, in the case of a 32 bit system) fixed SWT related issues.
-These plugins have to be imported manually, after importing the reuqired plugins with the "Add Required Plug-Ins" button.
+	- Adding `org.eclipse.swt.browser.chromium.gtk.linux.x86_64.source` and `org.eclipse.swt.gtk.linux.x86_64.source` (or equivalent, in the case of a 32-bit system) fixed SWT-related issues.
+These plugins have to be imported manually, after importing the reuqired plugins with the `Add Required Plug-Ins` button.
 	- In the Docker container, `libswt-gtk*` has to be installed, even with Java 11 installed in the container.
 This can be done with the `apt-get install libswt-gtk` command.
-This fixed the Docker specific SWT errors.
+This fixed the Docker-specific SWT errors.

 **The exported plug-in jars do not contain any .class file**

 Check if there is a `logs.zip` file generated next to the target root directory folder.
 If there is, then refer to the section `Java compiler compliance level`.

 **Java compiler compliance level**

 This error can occur after exporting the Headless Gamma.
-A "logs.zip" archive is created next to the exported plug-ins.
+A `logs.zip` archive is created next to the exported plug-ins.
 Inside the archive, one or more (depending on the exported product) folders can be found named after exported plugins.
 The logs found inside these folders contain text similar to this:

 ```
 5/10/21, 2:32:41 PM CEST